Is the mean free path the mean of a distribution?: Derivation of collision rate for hard-spheres

 Since we can only be certain that molecule 1 has maintained a constant velocity during time $t$, it makes sense to use the rest frame of molecule 1 in which to evaluate the probability that other molecules miss molecule 1.
 It will be convenient to imagine that the center of molecule 1 occupies a single point, say, the origin of our box.
 During time $t$ the associated sphere of molecule 2 sweeps out a piecewise cylindrical volume equal to $\pi(2a)^2|\mathbf{v}_2 - \mathbf{v}_1|t$.\cite{endcap} The probability that the origin is not in the swept-volume of 2's associated sphere would appear to be

 However, due to the previously mentioned shielding effect there is a reduced likelihood of molecule 2 colliding with molecule 1 since, at any given moment, only a fraction of the surface area of molecule 2's associated sphere is available to make contact with molecule 1's center.
-See Fig.~\ref{shield}.
-That fraction can be found as follows.\cite{Chapman} The probable number of molecular centers within a range $(r, r + dr)$ of the center of any chosen molecule is $n 4\pi r^2 dr$.\cite{pair} Note that for a spatially uniform gas this number is independent of the positions of other molecules.
+That fraction is explicitly computed in Ref.~\onlinecite{Chapman} and what follows is an exposition of their procedure.
+The probable number of molecular centers within a range $r$ to $r + dr$ of the center of any chosen molecule is $n 4\pi r^2 dr$.\cite{pair} Note that for a spatially uniform gas this number is independent of the positions of other molecules.
 Two overlapping associated spheres whose centers are separated by a distance $2a < r < 4a$ obstruct, on either sphere, a dome with lateral area $4\pi a (2a - r/2)$.
 Therefore, the probable area unavailable to a molecule is

 The available fractional area of molecule 2's associated sphere which can collide with molecule 1's center is thus

 Expression~(\ref{available}) must multiply the swept-volume of molecule 2's associated sphere.
 As a check, if expression~(\ref{available}) is zero then there is unit probability that the origin lies outside the swept-volume.
 The correct modification of expression~(\ref{prob2miss}) is therefore